A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: Motivating case study: The Dutch CRC EHR

 At baseline, 20.4\% ($n = 165$) of individuals were found to have an adenoma.
 Since any finding during colonoscopy is verified by pathology we assume that the combined test has perfect specificity (cf. Section \ref{sec:introduction}).
 Hence, 20.4\% of individuals have confirmed (i.e., known) prevalence (Table \ref{tab:baseline_char}).
 However, in the remaining 79.6\% ($n = 645$), the prevalence status was unknown (latent) due to two possible reasons.
-First, in 6.5\%, the baseline colonoscopy was not completed successfully, due to, for example, incomplete visualization of the colon.
+First, although every individual received a colonoscopy at baseline, in 6.5\%, the baseline colonoscopy was not completed successfully, due to, for example, incomplete visualization of the colon.
 These test outcomes are categorized as missing.
-In the remaining cases, while the baseline colonoscopy was successfully performed and returned a negative result, it may have missed an adenoma due to misclassification.
+In the remaining cases, while the baseline colonoscopy was successfully performed and returned a negative result, it may have missed an adenoma (misclassification).
 Thus, although the baseline non-completion rate was relatively low (6.5\%), substantial uncertainty regarding baseline prevalence remains due to the potential for missed adenomas. \\